CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** ** new hires

 This target group has so far had no contact with the organization's information security.
-For this reason, the contents of information security must be effectively communicated within the scope of the initial information and employees must be obliged to do so.
+For this reason, the contents of information security must be effectively communicated within the framework of the initial information and employees must be obliged to do so.
 Procedures that incorporate this step into the welcome process have proven useful.

 #### ORP.3.M6 Planning and Conducting Information Security Education and Training

-An information security training program should provide employees with all the information and skills needed to implement the institution's security policies and measures.
+An information security training program should provide employees with all the information and skills required to implement security policies and measures in place within the institution.

 Once the information security training objectives for the institution have been identified, as well as relevant target groups and their specific training needs have been identified (see ORP.3.M5 Analysis of Awareness and Training Awareness Ranges), the specific training modules and content must be planned and implemented accordingly, by: Target groups are trained according to this plan.